rfcx/rfcx-api/README.md

 ## Introduction

 The API can be run in "regular" or "mqtt" modes.
-It requires connections to MySQL, TimescaleDB (Postgres) and Neo4j databases.
+It requires connections to MySQL and TimescaleDB (Postgres) databases.
 It also has dependencies on AWS (S3 and SNS/SQS), Auth0, Firebase, Mailchimp/Mandrill, Stripe and Classy.

 ## Project configuration for local development